 6. What are the important Initiative deadlines to be aware of?

-Currently, learners can enroll for free in certain Courses, Specializations, and Professional Certificates through October 31, 2020, and will get access to those offerings through December 31, 2020.
+Enrollment End Date: Learners can enroll for free in certain Courses, Specializations, and Professional Certificates through October 31, 2020 (or as otherwise communicated to you by Coursera).

-After October 31, 2020, learners will not be able to enroll for free in the Initiative offerings and will have until December 31, 2020, to complete what they have enrolled in.
+After the Enrollment End Date, learners will not be able to enroll for free in the Initiative offerings and will have until the Access End Date to complete what they have enrolled in.

-7. What happens if I do not complete my courses, Specializations, or Professional Certificates by December 31, 2020?
+7. What happens if I do not complete my courses, Specializations, or Professional Certificates by December 31, 2020 / Access End Date?

-If learners do not complete their Course, Specialization, or Professional Certificate through the C4WR program by December 31, 2020, and if the government sponsor of the program does not continue it, learners will have the option (but no obligation) to either:
+If learners do not complete their Course, Specialization, or Professional Certificate through the C4WR program by the Access End Date (see Question 6 above), and if the government sponsor of the program does not continue it, learners will have the option (but no obligation) to either:

 (1) continue to access the enrolled course(s), Specialization(s), and/or Professional Certificate programs in “audit mode” for no fee, or

 Individual learners' course progress will be saved in their individual learner account, so a learner could pick up where they left off on any individual course and resume their progress later.
-After December 31, 2020, learners access to enrolled courses will be converted to "audit access" only.
+After Access End Date, learners' access to enrolled courses will be converted to "audit access" only.

-If, after December 31, 2020, a learner does not take action, the learner will not be billed for the access they received to the offerings through the Initiative prior to December 31, 2020, or for any progress they have made during that period.
+If, after Access End Date, a learner does not take action, the learner will not be billed for the access they received to the offerings through the Initiative prior to Access End Date, or for any progress they have made during that period.

-After December 31, 2020, if a learner chooses to pay for access to individual Courses, Specializations, or Professional Certificates (those in which they enrolled as part of the Initiative but did not complete or new Courses, Specializations, or Professional Certificates), the estimated cost of such access is as follows:
+After Access End Date, if a learner chooses to pay for access to individual Courses, Specializations, or Professional Certificates (those in which they enrolled as part of the Initiative but did not complete or new Courses, Specializations, or Professional Certificates), the estimated cost of such access is as follows: